 - Avoid using products known to be highly toxic to predatory mites or predaceous insects.

-A Michigan State College study has shown plants absorb nutrients not only through the roots, but also through the foliage, the fruit, the twigs, the trunk, and even the flowers.
+A Michigan state college study has shown plants absorb nutrients not only through the roots, but also through the foliage, fruit, twigs, trunk and even the flowers.
 Plants can absorb nutrients 8-10 times more efficiently through their leaf surfaces than through their roots.